-India could import more sugar as global prices plunge, rupee strengthens
+India could import more sugar as prices plunge, rupee strengthens

 "The market has not anticipated additional imports.
 Once imports start, local prices could crash and could make larger imports unviable."

-Local sugar prices have already fallen to their lowest level in three months in the wake of the duty-free imports and due to cooler summer than usual, which curbed appetite for cold treats such as ice cream.
+Local sugar prices have already fallen to their lowest level in three months in the wake of the duty-free imports and due to a cooler summer than usual, which curbed appetite for cold treats such as ice cream.

 "There is a need to raise import duty on sugar to 70 percent.
-Otherwise imports will pull down prices further and make it impossible for mills to pay the government fixed cane price," said Baramati Agro's Pawar.
+Otherwise imports will pull down prices further and make it impossible for mills to pay the government's fixed cane price," said Baramati Agro's Pawar.

-The South Asian country has increased by nearly 11 percent the price sugar mills must pay cane growers in the next sugar season beginning in October.
+India has increased by nearly 11 percent the price sugar mills must pay cane growers in the next sugar season beginning in October.

+There is no immediate plan to raise import duty on sugar and wheat, the government official said.

 "Mills cannot pay higher prices for cane unless they manage to sell sugar at higher prices," said Sanjeev Babar, managing director of the Maharashtra State Co-operative Sugar Factories Federation.

-"There is need to stop imports as next season we will be self-sufficient in sugar production."
+"There is a need to stop imports as next season we will be self-sufficient in sugar production."

 India's 2017/18 sugar output is expected to jump a quarter from the previous year to 25 million tonnes.